 The introduction of the solicitors qualifying exam (SQE) means a new pathway for career changers and students without a legal background.
 We talk to ULaw Director for SQE Conversion Peter Goodchild to discuss the new path to becoming a solicitor.

 The SQE is not a course of study but an examination.
 As before, preparation courses are delivered in several different formats to cater for individual circumstances.
-The University’s new conversion courses and SQE preparation courses are all delivered full-time and part-time, by attendance or online.
+The University’s new conversion courses and SQE preparation courses for non-law graduate students are all delivered full-time and part-time, by attendance or online.

 The previous pathway requires aspiring solicitors to pass the Legal Practice Course (LPC) and complete a two-year Training Contract in practice.
 To start the LPC, a student must first have a Qualifying Law Degree or pass a conversion course such as the GDL.
 From finishing a non-law degree to starting a training contract would take two years of full-time study.
 It was felt that this pathway was too inflexible and possibly failed to promote access to the profession.